Terms and Conditions

 THERE ARE NO OTHER INSTANCES IN WHICH A REFUND MAY BE OFFERED.

-If you have a query/problem with this policy, then please ask to speak to the Strategic Operations Director or the Events and Marketing Co-ordinator.
+If you have a query/problem with this policy, then please ask to speak to the Managing Director or the Activities Co-ordinator.

 Lost, stolen, or broken wristbands/tickets will not usually be replaced.
 It is the responsibility of the ticket holder to ensure its safekeeping prior to the event.
 Please contact us with any issues you may have with replacement wristbands.